chetnashah/cppwork/classes.md

 #### Member initialization in constructors

+The body of a function definition of any constructor, before the opening brace of the compound statement, may include the `member initializer list`, whose syntax is the colon character `:`, followed by the comma-separated list of one or more member-initializers.

 When a constructor is used to initialize other members, these other members can be initialized directly, without resorting to statements in its body.
 This is done by inserting, before the constructor's body, a colon (:) and a list of initializations for class members.

 e.g.